By Ruochen, Japan

-Datou, the antagonist, appears in the second scene Fight of Gold.
+Datou, the antagonist, appears in the second scene Fight Over Gold.
 He is a bully who takes the lion’s share of the gold with force, representing the powerful and influential in society.
-When Xiaozhen asks to get back the gold that belongs to her, he immediately takes a knife from belt and threatens to kill her.
+When Xiaozhen asks to get back the gold that belongs to her, he immediately takes a knife from his belt and threatens to kill her.
 Everyone present is frightened by his insolent laugh and cold-blooded evil face.

 Through ingenious design, the director shows different outlooks on existence and value within one single scene, and displays different manners of life, arousing the audience’s curiosity about the fate of Xiaozhen and other characters.